 Small red or yellow potatoes can be substituted for the baby potatoes; cut them into bite-sized pieces before baking.

-- 6 to 8 chicken thighs (about 3 pounds, bone-in and skin-on)
+- 6 to 8 chicken thighs (about 3 pounds, bone-in, skin-on, trimmed of excess fat)

 - 2 tablespoons Dijon mustard